alissa-huskey/python-class/docs/lessons/cli.md

   A program where users provide input primarily by manipulating visual elements.
 Examples include ATMs, Windows, MacOS, nearly all smartphones, web browsers, and office programs.

+stdin
+  The standard input file stream.

+stdout
+  The standard output file stream.

+stderr
+  The standard error file stream.

+FD
+file descriptor
+  A unique identifier associated with an input/output resource, most often a positive number.
 ```

 ...